alexchen817/alexchen817/README.md

 - ⚡ **I like skiing, golfing, and speedcubing!**

-- Currently Competing in the VEX U Robotics Competition on Team TNTN, Representing British Columbia at the VEX Robotics World Championship
+- Currently Competing in the [VEX U Robotics Collegiate Competition](https://recf.org/teams/competition/vex-u-robotics-competition/) on Team TNTN, Representing British Columbia at the VEX Robotics World Championship
   - Check us out [here](https://tntnvex.com)!
   - Currently 1st place in the world for the 2026 VEX U Skills Challenge
   - Featured on Canadian Broadcasting Corporation (CBC) National News